 Pammi Raghavendra is an Associate Professor in Disability and Community Inclusion, College of Nursing and Health Sciences at Flinders University.
 Pammi is a speech pathologist and her current research focuses on investigating the impact of mobile and internet technologies on communication, social networks and social participation of young people and adults with disabilities.

-Professor Fiona Brooks (BA, PhD) is Assistant Deputy Vice Chancellor Research at UTS.
-She is a sociologist with international expertise in adolescent health.
-Her work challenges a deficit approach to young people’s health by examining protective health assets.
-She has undertaken research for WHO since 2008 on the international Health Behaviour in School Aged Children Study (HBSC) and she is CI on the NHMRC CRE for Adolescent Health.
+Professor Fiona Brooks (BA, PhD) [deceased 13 January 2023] was PVC and Dean of the Faculty of Health and Environmental Science at Auckland University of Technology.
+She was a sociologist with international expertise in adolescent health.
+Her work challenged a deficit approach to young people’s health by examining protective health assets.
+She undertook research for WHO from 2008 on the international Health Behaviour in School Aged Children Study (HBSC) and was CI on the NHMRC CRE for Adolescent Health.

 Professor Colin MacDougall is an Emeritus Professor of Public Health at Flinders University with honorary positions at the Universities of Melbourne and Pokhara (Nepal).
 Colin misunderstood children’s books till age 14: confusing “good for nothing” with “philanthropist.”
 From unpromising beginnings, his Australian and international collaborations produced numerous publications and policy advice advancing children’s rights.